mile-janev/laravel-quickstart-api/README.md

-# D66 App
+# Laravel API Starting Package App

-This is the repository containing the code for D66 API app.
-The app's main purpose is to help D66 to map all citizens and analyze their inclination to vote for them.
+This is the repository containing the code for Laravel API Starting Package app.
+The app's main purpose is to be used as a starting repository for all of our future projects.

 ## Requirements